dennisshevtsov/code-convention/README.md

 }
 ```
 * Do add a doc comment for each public or internal class, method and property.
 * Do use one empty line between logical block.
+Do not use multiple lines between ligical blocks.
 * Do not use an empty line in an end of class, method etc.
 * Do use logical block #ifdef to configure code for an environment.
 * Do use logical block #region to group fields, properties, constructors etc. that have many lines that cannot be collapsed.